 Academic Assistance services are proven to help students persist and succeed at PLU, but we are also here to serve and assist faculty.
-Tutors and Peer Learning Specialists can collaborate with you to make class visits, put on skills workshops, facilitate test review sessions, and more, as you think creatively about how we can help your students learn most effectively.
+Tutors can collaborate with you to make class visits, put on skills workshops, facilitate test review sessions, and more, as you think creatively about how we can help your students learn most effectively.

 Academic Assistance Tutors Information

 Our subject tutors are undergraduate PLU students who have successfully completed the lower-division courses in their major area and meet our minimum GPA of 3.3 in their major area and 3.0 cumulative.
 They are trained according to national College Reading & Learning Association (CRLA) guidelines and after 10 hours of training and 25 hours of tutoring experience, they receive CRLA tutor certification.

 All tutors welcome students warmly, listen actively and genuinely, and help them appropriately according to their needs.